AnonymousSubmission123/LatentVariableRepresentationLearning/README.md

 ## Preprocess the data

-* Run `data_processing/process_arc.py` to pre-process the ARC corpus and the AI2 Reasoning Challenge.
+* Run `python data_processing/process_arc.py` to pre-process the ARC corpus and the AI2 Reasoning Challenge.
-* Run `data_processing/process_scitail.py` to pre-process the SciTail dataset
+* Run `python data_processing/process_scitail.py` to pre-process the SciTail dataset

 ## Train language model to learn representations
 * Run `python exp_arc.py` to train a latent variable language model on the ARC corpus.